-- To avoid risk of injury the when handling the display be aware that the sensor edges are very sharp. - Handle the display with care to avoid breaking the touch sensor.
+- To avoid risk of injury when handling the display be aware that the sensor edges may be sharp. - Handle the display with care to avoid breaking the touch sensor.
 The display contains glass parts.
-Dropping the display may cause the glass parts to break. - Ensure mounting screws are tightened fully to prevent instability. - Do not place foreign objects on the display. - Ensure that mounting the unit will not adversely affect the stability of the end equipment when installing in free standing equipment or using the VESA mount.
+Dropping the display may cause the glass parts to break. - Ensure mounting screws are tightened fully to prevent instability. - Do not place foreign objects on the display. - Do not use a visibly damaged or broken sensor. - Ensure that mounting the unit will not adversely affect the stability of the end equipment when installing in free standing equipment or using the VESA mount.